ohcnivek/ohcnivek/README.md

 Hey there!
-I’m an [incoming] software engineer at [Gecko Robotics (YC W16)](https://www.geckorobotics.com/) & a senior at Georgia Tech learning how to make the world a better place with code.
+I’m an [incoming] software engineer at [Gecko Robotics](https://www.geckorobotics.com/) & a senior at Georgia Tech learning how to make the world a better place with code.

-Currently, I'm finishing up school & building developer producitivty tools at [Aviator (YC S21)](https://aviator.co)!
+Currently, I'm finishing up school & building developer producitivty tools at [Aviator](https://aviator.co)!
 Previously, I worked at [Meta (Facebook)](https://facebook.com) as a software engineer intern where I worked on internal data management tools for Facebook's Engineering Bootcamp.

 ### Recent blogs posts on my substack, [wagmi](https://letswin.substack.com/)
 - [finding empathy in big numbers](https://open.substack.com/pub/letswin/p/finding-empathy-in-big-numbers)